MI-RADS: Mentorship in Radiology

 Mentorship PODS

-A pod is a MI-RADS mentorship group, which is comprised of 3 to 5 medical student mentees, 2 radiology residents, and 1 radiology staff.
-Pods are resident-led and staff supervised.
+A pod is a MI-RADS mentorship group, which is comprised of 3 to 5 medical student mentees, 2 radiology residents, and 1 radiology faculty.
+Pods are resident-led and faculty-supported.

 Networking & Social Events

-MI-RADS will welcome medical student mentees from the Vancouver Fraser medical program to its first networking and social event during the Fall 2022 semester.
-The event shall be anticipated to be held outdoors.
+MI-RADS welcomed medical students from the Vancouver Fraser Medical Program to its first in-person social event during the Fall 2023 semester.

 OUTCOME MEASURES